jeroenvanwissen/jeroenvanwissen.nl/src/content/blog/building-and-deploying-docker-images-with-github-actions.md

 ```

 This GitHub Actions workflow file defines a workflow that is triggered when a new tag is pushed to the repository.
-It uses the `docker/build-push-action` action to build and push the Docker image to the GitHub Container Registry (ghcr.io).
+It uses the `docker/build-push-action` action to build and push the Docker image to the GitHub Container Registry.
 The workflow logs into the registry using the GitHub token, which is automatically provided by GitHub Actions.

 ## Trigger the workflow

 Now that you have created the Dockerfile, GitHub Actions workflow, you can trigger the workflow by adding a tag to your repository.
-Once the workflow is triggered, it will build the Docker image and push it to the GitHub Container Registry (ghcr.io).
+Once the workflow is triggered, it will build the Docker image and push it to the GitHub Container Registry.

 That's it!
-You have successfully built and deployed a Docker image to the GitHub Container Registry (ghcr.io) using GitHub Actions.
+You have successfully built and deployed a Docker image to the GitHub Container Registry using GitHub Actions.
 You can now use this workflow as a template for building and deploying other Docker images in your projects.

 I hope this blog post was helpful to you.
-If you have any questions or feedback, feel free to contact me on Twitter/X or Mastodon.
+If you have any questions or feedback, feel free to contact me on [Twitter/X](https://x.com/jvwissen) or [Mastodon](https://mastodon.social/@jeroenvanwissen).
 I'd love to hear from you!